How to Properly Clean an Apartment Before the Big Move

 3. Clean the toilet bowl using a commercial cleaner or water-hydrogen peroxide-baking soda mix.

 4. Deep-clean the shower, toilet, and tub.
-Use lemon or salt to tackle soap scum and stains on walls.
+Use lemon or salt to tackle soap scum and spots on walls.

 5. Quick wipe the bathroom mirror with a water-vinegar solution.
-Wipe smears or stains with alcohol and cloth.
+Wipe smears or spots with alcohol and cloth.

 6. Deep clean tile grout with a baking soda-hydrogen peroxide-dish soap mixture with a toothbrush.
 Wait an hour before washing the mixture away.